arahenda/scorm-godot-plugin/README.md

 > [!NOTE]
 > Take note that changing `ScormExport`'s exported values will require you to restart the engine for the changes to take effect.

-The plugin takes care of the init and finish process taking care of the SCORM quirks.
+This plugin takes care of the SCORM's init and finish process, abstracting its quirks for you.
 The developer should:

 - Set a `score` for the current learner's attempt.
 - In case the student has reached the end of the exercise, call `set_lesson_status(LessonStatus.COMPLETED)` to signalize it for the SCORM runtime.
 In case the lesson should be considered a test, `set_lesson_status(LessonStatus.PASSED)` can be used in case the learner surpassed the threshold for approval.
 Otherwise, `set_lesson_status(LessonStatus.FAILED)` should be called.
-- The first start of the lesson has `cmi.core.lesson_status` as `not attempted`, the plugin sets it to `incomplete` as suggested by the SCORM reference (see `doStart()`, `doUnload()` at `scorm.js`).
+- At the first lesson attempt start, `cmi.core.lesson_status` has the value `not attempted` (defined by the LMS), the plugin sets it to `incomplete` as soon as possible (as suggested by the SCORM reference, see `doStart()`, `doUnload()` at `scorm.js`).
 This way, the current attempt progression is retained by the LMS if the user closes the browser or exits the SCORM lesson abruptly.

 ### Scorm Data model